ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 ^^^^^^^^^

 The library provides a full-fledged trainer which can be used directly, via CLI.
-To do so, create a file in the experiments folder and use the `cli_main` routine, which takes as arguments:
+To do so, create a file in the experiments folder and use the `cls_main` routine, which takes as arguments:

 * a Lightning Module corresponding to the model, its own arguments, and forward/validation/test logic.
-For instance, you might use already available modules, such as the Packed-Ensembles-style ResNet available at `torch_uncertainty/baselines/packed/resnet.py <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/main/torch_uncertainty/baselines/packed/resnet.py>`_
+For instance, you might use already available modules, such as the Packed-Ensembles-style ResNet available at `torch_uncertainty/baselines/packed/resnet.py <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/main/torch_uncertainty/baselines/classification/resnet.py>`_
 * a Lightning DataModule corresponding to the training, validation, and test sets with again its arguments and logic.
 CIFAR-10/100, ImageNet, and ImageNet-200 are available, for instance.